Mediacauseagency/Frontend-starter/data-attribute-helpers.md

 # Charts
 You can generate line, bar and pie charts by passing in JSON data to a canvas element's `data-chart-data` attribute.
-You can update these values for all of your charts from the `ENV.js` file:
+You can update styles for all of your charts from the `ENV.js` file:
 ```js
 window.ENV = {
   chartColors: ['pink', '#eeeee', 'rgba(0,0,0,1)'],